PierreAG/lunch-crusaders/README.md

 * Knut - Regeringsgatan 77
 * Kung Carl - Birger Jarlsgatan 21

-This site is not monetized and is solely used to consolidate information in one place.

 ![Webpage](page-screenshot.png)

 [https://lunch-crusader.s3.eu-north-1.amazonaws.com/index.html](https://lunch-crusader.s3.eu-north-1.amazonaws.com/index.html)

+NOTE:
+* This website serves as a centralized hub for information, intended for informational purposes only.
+It is not monetized and exists solely to consolidate information in one accessible location.
+* The project is designed with a limited lifespan in mind, estimated to be around 2 years until approximately 2025.

 # AWS deployment